JonlUVA/Canberra-Bike-Crash-Examples/NOTES.md

 ## System Requirements

-In addition to having `python3` installed, please ensure your system meets the module requirements listed below.
+In addition to a `python3` interpreter, please ensure your system has the following third party modules installed:

 | Module |
 |--------|